EldoElobolobo/bohemia/guides/guide_odkx_server.md

 #### create admin user

-click ou=people, create a child entry, just like above, but instead of data / data make it dbrew / admin (uid 1001) and make `default_prefix_super_user_tables`
+click ou=people, create a child entry, just like above, but instead of data / data make it something else and make `default_prefix_super_user_tables`
 - go to gidnumber=502, click add new attribute, member uid, dbrew
 - do same for all numbers for dbrew